decretist/ICMCL17/proceedings/ICMCL17.markdown

 oath had become a normal element of canonical civil procedure and might be required in most contested cases, at least if one of the parties insisted upon it."[^12]

+The idea of calumny is used in two distinct senses in the *Decretum*.
+The first is general and biblical, and is derived from sayings attributed to Jesus in which a relationship between calumny and the Mosaic prohibition against bearing false witness is implied though not directly stated.
+This general and biblical sense is the one used in many of Gratian's patristic material sources.
+The second is specific and legal, and is derived from Justinianic Roman law.
+Where the idea of calumny is invoked in the *dicta* of the first recension of the *Decretum*, it is exclusively in the first sense; where it is invoked in the *dicta* of the second recension, it is predominantly, though not exclusively, in the second sense.

 We should expect to see at least three Latin lemmas associated with the concept of calumny: the deponent verb *calumnior*, *calumniari*,